Lariatch/Music-Markers/README.md

 Clears all markers on the timeline, including those not created by the addon.

 ## To Do
-Changing BPM and time signature.
+BPM and time signature switch mid timeline.

 FPS to seconds switch for all fields.